sarahgoldman/cordova-print-pdf-plugin/README.md

 ### print()

-Use the `print` function to print and encoded document via a native printing interface.
+Use the `print` function to print an encoded document via a native printing interface.

 ```
 window.plugins.PrintPDF.print(options);